Bio

 This Is Me.....

-I’m Jacqueline (aka Jax, J, Jay, Hey You, Hey South African Chick), mother, activist, conservationist, wife, lover, beloved, friend, artist, student & teacher and constant gardener.
+I’m Jacqueline, mother, environmental and social activist, conservationist, wife, lover, beloved, friend, artist, student & teacher and a constant soul gardener.

 I’m a Permaculture facilitator (Agroforestry & Regenerative Ag) and designer, with a passion for soil conservation, habitat restoration and natural medicine.
 My work is not only an expression of self, but also a reflection of the world around me and my deep reverence for the sacredness of all life.